RonaldAllanRivera/book-reader/README.md

 - Open the SLZ student login URL in Chrome.
 - Let you log in manually, then continue the automation.
-- Navigate to a chosen book and start reading, with a **visible reading progress indicator**.
+- Help you read a chosen book by **transcribing page screenshots** with local OCR (easyocr), showing a progress indicator and full transcripts.
-- After reading, open the associated **quiz**, capture questions and options, and call a **remote OpenAI‑compatible LLM** to suggest the best answers.
+- After reading, help with the associated **quiz** by **transcribing quiz screenshots** and calling a **remote OpenAI‑compatible LLM** to suggest the best answers, using the book transcript as context.
-- Show the AI suggestion **inside the same browser tab** via an in-page overlay so the student only has one window in focus.
+- Surface quiz questions, options, and the AI suggestion **directly in the Tkinter GUI log**, so you can quickly see what to click in SLZ.

 This repository is structured, configurable, and testable in a way that reflects modern full‑stack engineering practices.